kristianmandrup/masonry-rails/README.md

 </div>
 ```

 Note: We use the ID `masonry-container` in order to ensure against conflicts with other "plugins".
-Twitter Bootstrap, f.ex reserves the class names `container` and `container-fluid` for particular (container) layouts.
+Twitter Bootstrap, for example, reserves the class names `container` and `container-fluid` for particular (container) layouts.

 ```css
 #masonry-container {